 - Remaining current with developments in the law

-- Litigating cases before a workers' compensation judge or referee
+- Litigating cases before a judge or referee

-- Answer client questions and guide him or her through the workers' compensation process.
+- Answer clients' questions and guide them through the workers' comp process.

 - Contact medical providers and complete paperwork relating to the claim.

-- Assist the injured worker with workers' compensation benefits, including appropriate medical care.
+- Assist the injured worker with benefits, including appropriate medical care.

 - Negotiate settlements on behalf of the claimant.

-On the defense side, workers' compensation attorneys help insurance companies or self-insured employers mitigate their exposure and defend workers' compensation claims.
-Workers' compensation attorneys on the defense side may:
+On the defense side, attorneys help insurance companies or self-insured employers mitigate their exposure and defend against workers' comp claims.

-- Monitor loss run reports for trends and increases and alerts management to concerns.
+- Monitor loss run reports for trends and increases, and alert management to concerns.

 Skills and Knowledge

 Other capabilities and knowledge are required to excel as a workers' compensation attorney in addition to these essential legal skills.
 They include:

 - Litigation experience and strong trial experience